-C SECTOR The cities of the future must be the result of working hand in hand with a multitude of public entities and organisations.
-TE SECTOR FCC's plurality of services also includes projects designed for the private sector.
-ERCIALISATION AND SALES In particular, the Cement Business maintains a direct relationship with the customer that guarantees the commercialisation of a high quality product, in accordance with all its safety standards.

-With the aim of participating in the change and development of the cities of the future, the FCC Group brings together a series of activities whose ultimate goal is the full satisfaction of its populations as end users.
+PUBLIC SECTOR The cities of the future must be the result of working hand in hand with a multitude of public entities and organisations.
+FCC's plurality of services also includes projects designed for the private PRIVATE SECTOR sector.
+In particular, the Compart Pupinges maintains a direct relationship with COMMERCIA- LISATION AND SALES In particular, the Cement Business maintains a direct relationship with the customer that guarantees the commercialisation of a high quality product, in accordance with all its safety standards.
+FINAL USER With the aim of participating in the change and development of the cities of the future, the FCC Group brings together a series of activities whose ultimate goal is the full satisfaction of its populations as end users.